 There are several types of contingency clauses.
 Some of these include:

-Wholesaling real estate is absolutely a viable option in Phoenix.
+Wholesaling real estate is legal in Phoenix.

 As the largest city in the state, Phoenix is the key indicator of housing sales in Arizona.
 Both home sales and inventory are up in recent months.
 This is great news for wholesalers looking to put together deals in this sprawling metropolis.